juandes/places-summarized/README.md

 ## Documentation

 TO DO... :/ maybe you want to help?
-Head over to issues!